MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/data-collection-analyzer.md

 useful for analysis of various OS stability issues.

-The analyzer and all the above scenario flags can be initiated remotely by running '**RemoteMDEClientAnalyzer.cmd', which is also bundled into the analyzer toolset:
+The analyzer and all the above scenario flags can be initiated remotely by running 'RemoteMDEClientAnalyzer.cmd', which is also bundled into the analyzer toolset:

 ![Image of commandline with analyzer information](images/57cab9d82d08f672a92bf9e748ac9572.png)